 Step 8.
 The most crucial part of this post is that you need to choose the option “Extended Windows 11 Installation (no TPM/no Secure 800t/8G8- RAM)” option from the drop-down menu of “Image option.”
 Don’t forget to select this option; otherwise, the whole purpose will be defeated.

 Step 9.
 Then ensure that the Partition scheme is set to “GPT” and the Target system is set to “UEFI (non CSM).”

 Step 10.
-All other options are options, so you can leave the default if you don’t know about that.
+All other options you can leave the default if you don’t know about that.
 After that, click the

 Step 11.
 Next, read the warning message pop-ups from Rufus and click the

 That is, now, the process of creating a bootable USB drive will start, and it may take some time to complete.
 Once it’s ready, you will see a notice about the secure boot.
 Read the message and then click the

 After that, you will notice, the “Ready” status message turn green.
 Now that, USB disk is ready.
 You can remove the USB drive from your PC and start installing Windows 11 on any PC that does not support RAM, TPM 2.0, Secure Boot, etc.